grafana/tempo/docs/tempo/website/configuration/querying.md

 ## Grafana 7.5.x (easy mode)

 Grafana 7.5.x is able to query Tempo directly.
-Point the Grafana datasource at your Tempo query frontend (or single binary) and enter the url: `http://<tempo hostname>:<http port number>/tempo`.
+Point the Grafana datasource at your Tempo query frontend (or single binary) and enter the url: `http://<tempo hostname>:<http port number>`.
 For most of [our examples](https://github.com/grafana/tempo/tree/master/example/docker-compose) the following works.

 <p align="center"><img src="../ds75.png" alt="Grafana 7.5.x datasource"></p>

+Note that the port of 3100 is a common port used in our examples.
+Tempo default for http is 80.

 ## Grafana 7.4.x